inonoob/PiHoleOledDisplay/README.md

 ## Prerequisite

-Have a
+download the lastest version of

-If you do not have `pipenv` installed, install it too:
+If you do not have `test` installed, install it too:

+At first start install the following packages.

 ```
 sudo apt-get update
 sudo apt-get upgrade
+sudo apt-get install i2c-tools
 sudo apt-get install pip3
 sudo apt install python3-pip
 sudo pip3 install Pillow